OlegSubotin/next.js-original/README.md

-# 2. Optimizing Fonts and Images
+# 4. Creating Layouts and Pages

-## Adding Custom Fonts with next/font

-## Adding Images with next/image
+## Creating Dashboard Routes Using File-System Routing

-## Optimizing Fonts and Images in Next.js
+## Understanding the Role of Folders and Files in Creating New Route Segments

+## Creating a Nested Layout for Shared Usage Across Multiple Dashboard Pages

+## Exploring Concepts: Colocation, Partial Rendering, and the Root Layout